MortgageMonthly PaymentAffordabilityRefinance Break-EvenPMI RemovalClosing CostsAmortization

 When does refinancing make sense?

-Refinancing makes financial sense when your monthly savings exceed the closing costs within a timeframe you plan to stay in the home.
-The break-even calculation is the most reliable way to decide — it tells you the exact month your savings start outpacing the upfront cost.
+Refinancing makes financial sense when monthly savings exceed closing costs within the time you plan to stay in the home.
+The break-even point is the key metric — not the rate reduction itself.

-Refinancing makes sense when your monthly savings exceed the closing costs within your planned stay.
-If break-even is 22 months and you plan to stay 5+ years, refinancing is likely worth it.
+When monthly savings exceed closing costs within your planned stay.
+Break-even under 24 months typically justifies refinancing if you plan to stay longer.

 What are typical refinance closing costs?